ad-si/adriansieber-com/_drafts/germany-you-have-failed-the-metric-system.md

 over the shorter and more precise "nine P-M".

 In German, however, it's kind of awkward to say
-"um ein-und-zwan-zig Uhr" (at twentyone o'clock) and so people often just say "um neun" (at nine).
+"um ein-und-zwan-zig Uhr" (at twenty-one o'clock) and so people often just say "um neun" (at nine).

 <small>You also can't just say "um ein-und-zwan-zig"